marmelab/react-admin/docs/Actions.md

 };
 ```

-If you want to go beyond data provider method hooks, we recommend that you read [the react-query documentation](https://react-query-v5.tanstack.com/overview).
+If you want to go beyond data provider method hooks, we recommend that you read [the TanStack Query documentation](https://react-query-v5.tanstack.com/overview).

 ## `isPending` vs `isLoading` vs `isFetching`